-There have been no material changes in our risk factors since December 31, 2017.
+There have been no material changes in our risk factors since December 31, 2017 other than the risk factors provided below in connection with Front Yard's HB Acquisition and the FYR SFR Loan Agreement.
 For information regarding our risk factors, you should carefully consider the risk factors discussed in "Item 1A.
-Risk factors" in our Annual Report on Form 10-K for the year ended December 31, 2017 filed on March 1, 2018.
+Risk factors" in our Annual Report on Form 10-K for the year ended December 31, 2017 filed on March 1, 2018 (the "Form 10-K").
+As applicable, the risk factors included in the Form 10-K that relate to Front Yard's property management should be read to include reference to HavenBrook, and risk factors that relate to our Front Yard's borrowings should be read to include reference to the FYR SFR Loan Agreement.